braj065/google_maps_polyline/README.md

 flutter pub get
 ```

-### Web

-Create Google Cloud API key with the following APIs enabled:

-* Maps Javascript API
-* Places API
-* Directions API
-* Geocoding API

-Replace the __google_maps_polyline_API_KEY__ text placeholder with your Google API key in the following files:
-* lib/api/google_api.dart

-Google Places APIs and Directions API cannot be used in browsers due to the CORS rules violation.
-As a workaround I deployed a simple CORS proxy server running in the google cloud.
-Path to this server s sored in 'prodApiProxy' variable declared in the 'lib/api/google_api.dart' file.

 ### Android & iOS

 Replace the __google_maps_polyline_API_KEY__ text placeholder with your Google API key in the /ios/* and /android/* project folders, make sure the following APIs are enabled: